 Application for use

-- Applications for the use of meeting rooms at the Matteson Area Public Library must be made by an adult (18 years or older) who has a valid Matteson Area Public Library card.
+- Applications for the use of meeting rooms at the Matteson Area Public Library must be made by an adult (18 years or older) and identification may be requested.

 - All users are responsible for complying with the provisions of the Americans with Disabilities Act which requires that a meeting or materials at a meeting be provided in an accessible format in response to a request.